 These guiding principles provide an ethical yardstick for everything Rotarians consider and act upon.

 Each year, The Rotary International conference is held in a different city throughout the world.
 Over 30,000 members attend in their native garb.
 The trade show aspect of this conference is called the House of Friendship.
 Rather that an exhibit of hundreds of widgets and items for sale, Rotary projects are on display.
 Most booths are hosted by the project developer and are delighted to collaborate with other members visiting the conference.
 H2OpenDoors often displays the SunSpring water plant and offers consultation on ways to set up enterprise among the villages and schools.

 The Rotary Foundation, founded 102 years ago, is one of the most respected charitable foundations in the world.
 Most visible of late is Rotary’s efforts to eradicate Polio.
 In collaboration with the Bill and Melinda Gates Foundation, the World Health Organization and the UN, the disease as near an end.

-The foundation has six areas of focus:
+The foundation has seven areas of focus:

 - Disease Prevention